Jiefei-Wang/Vulcan/README.md

-- omop_data.py: Get OMOP data from the database
-- ML_data.py: Prepare data for NLP
+# Agreement

-- ML_train.py: Train the model
+- sentence1 is always the standard concept
-- test.py: Test the model
+- sentence2 is the non-standard for training

 # UMLS